Kwack0202/PAST/README.md

 - **Future Chart** (**F**, 🟢): Future price movements of the chart (C) browsed based on similarities

-**PAST is a “model-learning-independent system” that does not use the concept of model learning**
+**PAST is a “model-learning-independent system” that does not use the concept of model learning** PAST uses images of “candlestick charts” and “Bollinger band areas” to make predictions and trades based on the similarity between the current window and the past window

 ## 🛠 System
 - **CPU** `AMD Ryzen 9 5950X 16-Core Processor`